 But first, let’s talk about the specs and features.

 Before we get into the pros and cons of the Jaguar Baritone Custom, we need to highlight the following features and specs.
 The Jaguar Baritone comes appointed as follows:

 At this point, we should make one thing clear.
 The Jaguar Baritone Custom is not a true baritone.
 Instead, it is what I like to call a baritone/bass hybrid.

-Like its cousins the Bass VI and the Squier Vintage Modified Bass VI, the Jaguar Baritone occupies a sonic estuary between the baritone and the bass guitar by extending the range of a standard bass upward.
+Like its cousins the Bass VI (check out our review here) and the Squier Vintage Modified Bass VI, the Jaguar Baritone occupies a sonic estuary between the baritone and the bass guitar by extending the range of a standard bass upward.
 The two highest strings on the Jaguar Baritone are the same as the two lowest strings on a B standard (AKA, perfect fourth) tuned baritone.

 In feel and set up, the Jaguar Baritone seeks to emulate a standard guitar.
 The result is an instrument that looks and feels like a standard guitar but plays and sounds like a mix between a baritone and a bass.